 What is the average experience of your instructors?

-Our average instructor have an average of two to five years of experience in education.
+Our average instructor have an average of two to five years of experience in outdoor education.
 Plus, this experience has to be relevant (for duties very similar to what they will be responsible for at Trackers).
 They have to prove to us that they were at the top of their game while accruing their experience.
 We thoroughly check references.
 One might ask the question, "How can Trackers require such high end experience?"
 The answer is: We're simply more fun to work for.
 Our camps don't go through the motions, we never phone it in, we don't teach out of a pre-made box.
 We do things that inspire great passion from the kids and adults we work with.
 We get the best families, campers, and instructors.

 How do you interview and choose your instructors?